jaybosamiya/Nmap-Tests/Memory-Analysis/Analysis.md

 However, this occurs **only** for scans which already have the error message shown that says "some features might not work as expected".
 All remaining scans work and save as expected.
 As for this, I think that a minor change might be necessary in the code that saves scans.
 I will work on this.

-Regarding the relation of size of output to memory usage:
+Regarding the relation of size of Nmap's output to memory usage:
-There seems to be a (roughly) linear relationship between memory used and size of the `<output>` in the XML.
+There seems to be a **(roughly) linear relationship** between memory used and size of the `<output>` in the XML.
 ![equation](http://i57.tinypic.com/j5ckdc.png "(MemoryUsage(X.xml)-MemoryUsage(X_stripped.xml))/(SizeOf(X.xml)-SizeOf(X_stripped.xml))") is approximately 8 for X = a,b,c.
 This is true whenever there is no error message shown on screen (i.e. in a non-restrictive environment).

 However, the memory usage while running the scans seems to be a bigger problem that should be handled.
 The memory usage is approximately 16 times the output generated.